matthewamend/awesome-audio-plugins/README.md

 [Rust Audio Discord](discord.gg/) - A Discord server dedicated to writing audio software in Rust.

 [KVR Audio Forum](https://www.kvraudio.com/forum/) - A forum dedicated to plugin development.

+## More Lists
+[Awesome Audio DSP](https://github.com/BillyDM/awesome-audio-dsp) - A great list of everything DSP-related, featuring almost everything in this list, and more!

+[Awesome Rust Audio](https://github.com/kfrncs/awesome-rust-audio) - An awesome(TM) list of audio programming tools specifically meant for the Rust language.